Skip to main content

 • Risk: Attacker could forge JWTs

-• Mitigation: Session bound to specific session key generated client-side
+• Mitigation: Session bound to a specific client-side-generated session key via the nonce

 Browser XSS